nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 // a^b=0x0
 ```

-Because we like patterns we can also `0xAA ^ 0x55 == 0xFF`, visually it's more satisfying than any other example I could think of:
+Because we like patterns, we can also use `0xAA ^ 0x55 == 0xFF`, visually it's more satisfying than any other example I could think of:

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/bitwise_xor_o1.png)